 NTGent (or Nederlands Toneel Gent) was founded in 1965 as the city theatre of Ghent.
 It presents its own theatre productions as well as guest productions, it is touring in Flanders, the Netherlands and internationally.
 In Ghent, the city theatre company is performing in its three venues: the Royal Dutch Theatre (KNS) on Sint-Baafsplein (600 seats), Arca (200 seats) and Minnemeers (200 seats).
 In addition, there are also partnerships with Vooruit and Minard.

 Since March 2018 artistic leadership has been in hands of the Swiss director, sociologist and theatre maker Milo Rau.
 Stefan Bläske, his permanent dramaturg, functions as his right hand man and Steven Heene is artistic coordinator.
-From June 2018, Nathalie De Boelpaep will be the business director of NTGent.
+Current business director is Daan Vander Steene.

 Until June 2018, NTGent worked with a fixed ensemble, including Elsie de Brauw, Wim Opbrouck, Els Dottermans, Steven Van Watermeulen, Frank Focketyn, Bert Luppes, An Miller, Chris Thys, Oscar Van Rompay, Lien Wildemeersch, Benny Claessens and Risto Kübar.
 From June 2018, NTGent will involve actors on a project-by-project basis.

 On October 28, 1965, NTGent was founded as a public institution.
 It is subsidised by the Flemish Community and the City of Ghent.
 The board of directors is composed of members appointed by the subsidising authorities: five members from the City of Ghent, six from the Flemish Community and two from the Province of East Flanders.
 There is also room for six co-opted members.
 Luc Van den Bossche has been chairman since 2007.